-The EHPP MPH program provides students with the public health background and skills to evaluate environmental and occupational health risks and develop solutions based on health promotion and policy tools to reduce such risks.will provide students with the public health background and skills to evaluate environmental and occupational health risks and develop solutions based on health promotion and policy tools to reduce such risks.
+The Environmental Health Promotion and Policy MPH program provides students with the public health background and skills to evaluate environmental and occupational health risks and develop solutions based on health promotion and policy tools to reduce such risks.
+The program will provide students with the public health background and skills to evaluate environmental and occupational health risks and develop solutions based on health promotion and policy tools to reduce such risks.

-The Environmental Health Sciences M.P.H. provides a broad foundation in environmental and occupational health while also allowing you to specialize in a concentration listed below.
+The Environmental Health Sciences MPH provides a broad foundation in environmental and occupational health while also allowing students to specialize in a concentration based on their career interests listed below.

 - Traineeships from the NIOSH ERC